 again for the first time.

 I also made the recent decision to start getting a little more creative with my painting.
 Make it a little more interesting.
 So I decided to start out with stripes.
-And I remembered a stripe tip about keeping the paint from bleeding through that I learned from The Magic Brush that I’d been wanting to try out for a while…and guess what?
+And I remembered a stripe tip about keeping the paint from bleeding through that I learned from a fellow painter that I’d been wanting to try out for a while…and guess what?
 It actually works!

 So first you paint your piece with the the base color and tape it off.
 Make sure you tape the outer edges of what you want your second color to be, so your tape shouldn’t necessarily be equally spaced.